Selland Arena

 Interior view of Selland Arena during the 2009 California Interscholastic Federation Central Section basketball tournament.
 Photo features the new scoreboard and new seats installed during renovation.

 Selland Arena is a multi-purpose arena built in 1966 that makes up part of a four-venue complex of the Fresno Convention and Entertainment Center in Fresno, California.
 It is named after former Fresno mayor Arthur L. Selland and has had over 10 million people walk through its doors in its over 50-year history.
 The arena originally had a 6,582 seating capacity, but a expansion project in 1981 increased the seating to its current capacity of 10,132.
 Before the 1997-1998 Fresno State basketball season, capacity was increased to 10,220.
 The Selland Arena underwent an additional $15 million renovation in November 2006, that included the installation of new seats, a new video replay scoreboard, message boards and a new ice-cooling system for hockey games.

-Currently, the arena is operated by ASM Global under contract from the City of Fresno.
+As of January 11, 2026, the Fresno Convention and Entertainment Center (which includes Selland Arena) is under new management by VenuWorks and ATG Entertainment.

 Tenants

-The arena is home to the Fresno Monsters junior ice hockey team of the United States Premier Hockey League.
+The arena was home to the Fresno Monsters junior ice hockey team of the United States Premier Hockey League.
 On January 27, 2010, the Monsters hockey team agreed to a contract extension to play at the arena through the 2012–13 hockey season.
 The arena hosted a combined 32 home games between the organization's North American Hockey League (NAHL) and Western States Hockey League (WSHL) teams during the 2012–13 hockey season.
 After the 2012–13 season, the NAHL Monsters' franchise was relocated to Wenatchee, Washington, to take the place of the original Wenatchee Wild and the Tier III WSHL Monsters began playing at the lower capacity Gateway Ice Center.
 The WSHL Monsters returned to Selland in 2018 for 21 of their 23 home games in the 2018–19 season and then full-time in the 2019–20 season.
 The Monsters left the WSHL and joined the USPHL after the 2019–20 season.